 The Wood-Elves are ruled by “a great king” who will go un-named in the course of The Hobbit, but whom additional works title Thranduil.
 His Kingdom also goes unnamed here, I think, but is subsequently identified simply as “the Woodland Realm“.
 The Elf-king is summed up briefly as a greedy figure with “a weakness…for treasure, especially for silver and white gems; and though his hoard was rich, he was ever eager for more, since he had not yet as great a treasure as other elf-lords of old.”
 However, Thranduil can be considered a more complicated character than the miserly old royal he is portrayed as here, though you have to take in a wealth of additional material.
-He came into the throne after the end of the Second Age, when he fought in the Last Alliance against Sauron: his father, and multitudes of his people, were slaughtered in the fighting, and he inherited a Kingdom that was greatly depleted.
-Since then, the former Greenwood has become Mirkwood owing to the predations of the Necromancer and other evils, and so Thranduil rules a Kingdom that is slowly contracting, with his opulent underground halls merely the latest fastness they have had to retreat into.
+He came into his throne after the end of the Second Age, when he fought in the Last Alliance against Sauron: his father, and multitudes of his people, were slaughtered in the fighting, and he inherited a Kingdom that was greatly depleted.
+Since then, the former Greenwood has become Mirkwood owing to the depredations of the Necromancer and other evils, and so Thranduil rules a Kingdom that is slowly contracting, with his opulent underground halls merely the latest fastness they have had to retreat into.
 We know, of course, that Thranduil has a son who will be prominent in The Lord Of The Rings, but he never appears to have a wife, perhaps indicating some family tragedy in the past.
 As such, we can firmly understand why Thranduil would be an isolationist King of a hidden people, who hoards resources and actively distrusts outsiders, especially dwarves.

 Notably, while Thranduil is greedy for hordes of wealth, he and his people are not willing to work for it: they “neither mined nor worked metals or jewels, nor did they bother much with trade or with tilling the earth.”
 It would be my opinion that Tolkien wrote this as a negative appraisal, though I wouldn’t go so far as to take it as meaning the Wood-Elves are shiftless or lazy.
 Rather, they have become too meshed with the darkness and gloom they surround themselves in as part of this fey world in northern Mirkwood, and Faerie creatures do not farm, sow or mine.
 They instead surrender themselves to an easy, yet ultimately unfulfilling, magical existence, and time is running out for the Elder race to enjoy such a lifestyle.